veikus/postgresql-for-beginners/Lesson-3.md

 # Lesson 3: CRUD operations.
 SELECT operation

-The SELECT statement retrieves data from one or more tables in your database.
-You can filter, sort, and limit the results to get the data you need.
+The SELECT statement is the most commonly used SQL command.
+It allows you to retrieve data from one or more tables in your database.
+With SELECT, you can filter, sort, and limit the results to obtain exactly the data you need.
+It is widely used in reporting, data analysis, and web applications to retrieve information stored in the database.

 [Official documentation for SELECT](https://www.postgresql.org/docs/16/sql-select.html)